rifatr/TreeExplorer/README.md

 ## Bonus features
 - Tree nodes can be renamed
-- Root node will be selected automatically -
+- Undo last rename or delete action
-  - After importing a JSON
+- Formatted JSON viewer for better UI
-  - If selected node is deleted
+- Highlight Root node automatically

 ## Trade-offs & missing features
 - Performance: The tree is rendered recursively and may be slower for very large datasets; memoization and virtual scrolling would help for huge trees.